 The calls by the business and philanthropic sector to seize control of the St. Louis School District because of the district's dire fiscal state was somewhat analogous to the charge of weapons of mass destruction in Iraq as the rationale for going to war.
 Just as the latter charge was false, we also learned that the former was false.
 The foundation upon which the four-person school board majority and corporate takeover firm operated was inherently flawed by the lack of credibility.
-The private sector-led reform in St. Louis promulgated crash and burn policy strategies that benefited a few, from a financial standpoint, and left a devastating legacy for the masses of children and their families in the city.
-This devastation unmasked itself with private sector-led actions concerning: (1) The district's budget status; (2) The policymaking decision process, (3) School closures, and (4) The school district's academic and operational state accreditation rating.
+The private sector-led reform in St. Louis promulgated crash and burn policy strategies that benefited a few, from a financial standpoint, and left a devastation unmasked itself with private sector-led actions concerning: (1) The district's budget status; (2) The policymaking decision process, (3) School closures, and (4) The school district's academic and operational state accreditation rating.